itamarronen/DWS/README.md

 # DWS
-matlab codes and other stuff related to diffusion weighted MRS
+MATLAB codes and other stuff related to diffusion weighted MRS